StackVista/stackstate-docs/use/health-state-and-alerts/configure-view-health.md

 4. Select a **Configuration function** to use to calculate the view health.
     - You can use the standard view state configuration function or [create your own](/configure/topology/view_state_configuration.md).
     - For details of the available configuration functions, go to **Settings** > **Functions** > **View Health State Configuration Functions**.
 6. Provide any required arguments.
 These will vary according to the view health state configuration function selected.
-For example, for the standard MINIMUM HEALTH STATES configuration function you will need to enter:
+For example, for the standard [MINIMUM HEALTH STATES](#view-health-state-configuration-function-minimum-health-states) configuration function.
-    - **minCriticalHealthStates** - the number of elements required to have a CRITICAL state before a CRITICAL state is returned for the view.
-    - **minDeviatingHealthStates** - the number of elements required to have a DEVIATING state before a DEVIATING state is returned for the view.
 7. Click **UPDATE** to save the new configuration to the view.
     - The view health will update immediately.